Dihydroxylation: Sharpless asymmetric

 The Sharpless asymmetric dihydroxylation was developed by K. Barry Sharpless to use catalytic amounts of OsO4 along with the stoichiometric oxidant K3[Fe(CN)6].
 The reaction is performed in the presence of a chiral auxiliary.
 The selection of dihydroquinidine (DHQD) or dihydroquinine (DHQ) as a chiral auxiliary dictates the facial selectivity of the olefin, since the absolute configuration of the ligands are opposite.
 The catalyst, oxidant, and chiral auxiliary can be purchased premixed for selective dihydroxylation.
 AD-mix-α contains the chiral auxiliary (DHQ)2PHAL, which positions OsO4 on the alpha-face of the olefin; AD-mix-β contains (DHQD)2PHAL and delivers hydroxyl groups to the beta-face.
 The Sharpless asymmetric dihydroxylation has a large scope for substrate selectivity by changing the chiral auxiliary class.

+Applications of Sharpless methods

+The synthesis of highly substituted and stereospecific sugars has been achieved by Sharpless-based methods.
+Kakelokelose is one specific example.